Know your rights when you rent in Boston

 - a credit check fee, or

-- a finder’s fee for renting their own apartment, unless the property owner is a Realtor.
+- a finder’s fee for renting their own apartment, unless the property owner is a licensed broker.

 Property owners must keep your security deposit in its own separate, interest-bearing account in a Massachusetts bank.
 They also have to give you receipts showing the amount of the deposit, contact information for you and the property owner, and a description of your apartment.
 The same receipt of in a second one given to you within 30 days must include the name of the bank in MA where it is being held, and the account number.